 This game show asks students to listen to an example of text and identify the character trait being described by the actions and words of the character.
 This game works well when students are in groups because they can discuss the nuances between excited and enthusiastic or stubborn and rude.

 Benefit #2: Gamifying lessons increases the retention of the material.

 When students can connect new knowledge with a memory or multiple senses, they are more likely to remember the content later.
 If the students have to run across the room to get the question, then race back to check-in with a group before returning to the teacher with the answer, they are more likely to remember the information later on a test or in a real-world scenario.

 Rework common games to get more senses involved.
-Have students move across the room, integrate scents, make students manipulate cards or game pieces, etc. The more senses involved the better students will retain information.
+Have students move across the room, integrate scents, make students manipulate cards or game pieces, etc. The more senses are involved, the better students will retain information.

 Resource Suggestion: Games with Task Cards (like U-KNOW games)

 Make any game with task cards more mobile with this easy twist.
 Stack the cards in the middle of the room.
 Place students in partners or small groups, and write the answers for the cards on the board.
 Students will have five minutes to answer as many questions as they can.
-They have to run to grab a card, take it back to their group, they will solve the problem and place it next to the correct answers on the board.
+They have to run to grab a card and take it back to their group; they will solve the problem and place it next to the correct answers on the board.
 This requires students to move, talk, listen, and adds a sense of urgency to the game.